.Lobuche East Peak Climbing Introduction:

 The Great Adventure Treks & Expeditions (P) Ltd offers an exclusive thrilling adventure of the world a climb of Loboche East at 6,119 with Gokyo Lake and Chola high pass Adventure starts with a short sweeping scenic flight to Lukla the gateway to Everest, trek starts from here, the route follows several farm villages offering awe-some views of the high snow capped peaks, leading to the highest point of trekking at Cho-la 5,430 m and excellent view point of Gokyo Ri 5,357 m with outstanding panoramic views of unparallel peaks and glacier including Mt.
 Cho Oyu, Mt.
 Everest, Mt.
 Lhotse and Mt Makalu at close distance worlds 4 highest mountain from one spot, and the tranquil pristine Gokyo lake.

-The Great Adventure Treks & Expeditions (P) Ltd to Loboche East Peak is a marvelous journey offering grand sceneries and beauty of the surrounding landscapes, which combines all the highlights of the Everest National Park including Namche Bazaar, Khumbu’s Sherpa capital, glamorous view point of Gokyo-ri.
-Our journey continues for the climb of Loboche East Peak before making our way through lovely forests towards Pangboche and Thyangboche the many highlights of the adventure.
-Finally ending this amazing adventure in Lukla and then a short scenic flight back to Kathmandu after a remarkable trip with Great Adventure Treks & Expeditions
+The Great Adventure Treks & Expeditions (P) Ltd to Lobuche East Peak is a marvelous journey offering grand sceneries and beauty of the surrounding landscapes.
+It combines all the highlights of the Everest National Park including Namche Bazaar, Khumbu’s Sherpa capital, the glamorous viewpoint of Gokyo-RI.
+Our journey continues for the climb of Lobuche East Peak before making our way through lovely forests towards Pangboche and Thyangboche the many highlights of the adventure.
+Finally, ending this amazing adventure in Lukla and then a short scenic flight back to Kathmandu after a remarkable trip with Great Adventure Treks & Expeditions

-The True East Peak is reached by descending into a marked notch and climbing steep snow and ice slopes to the top.
-The Climbs East Face Couloir: First ascent was by Jeff Lowe and Henry Kendal inspiring 1986; The East Face is the dark pyramid of slabby rock overlooking the lodges of Loboche and the Khumbu Glacier.
-The face is best approached from near Loboche village then crossing the moraines west and climbing the scree filled hollow beneath the face and above the small lake south-west of Loboche.
+Then, crossing the moraines west and climbing the scree filled hollow beneath the face.
+Also, above the small lake south-west of Lobuche.
 The route leads towards left-hand couloir.
-The couloir gives at least four big ice pitches before leaving on to the South Ridge.
-This can be followed all the way to the top of the summit.
-The descent can be made down the South Ridge and then by scrambling down on the east side back to Loboche village.
-The climb is graded alpine TD, with section of Scottish 5.
+Likewise, the couloir gives at least four big ice pitches before leaving on to the South Ridge.
+Moreover, to the top of the summit, we can follow this all the way.
+Finally, Tthe descent can be made down the South Ridge and then by scrambling down on the east side back to Lobuche village.
+The climb is graded alpine TD, with a section of Scottish 5.

 Day 01: Arrive in Kathmandu 1,300m. via respective airlines.